nyangweso-rodgers/data-analytics/04-analytics-with-python/02-machine-learning/02-machine-learning-algorithms/01-supervised-learning/01-regression/01-linear-regression/Readme.md

 # What is Linear Regression?

+- **Linear Regression** is a statistical way of measuring the relationship between **variables**.
+- There are two types of Linear Regression:

+  1. Simple Linear Regression
+  2. Multiple Linear Regression

+- Remark:
+  - **Multiple Linear Regression** is an extension of **Simple Linear Regression**.
+It is used when we want to predict the value of a variable based on the value of two or more other variables.
 - The most straightforward regression model, featuring one **dependent** and one **independent variable**, is encapsulated by the equation **y = c + m.x**, where:
   1. **y** represents the **predicted** score of the **dependent variable**,
   2. **c** is the constant,